savvyclutch/savvyclutch.github.io/_posts/2017-04-12-managing-technical-debt.md

 # WHAT IS “TECHNICAL DEBT”?

 Martin Fowler [has a great explanation](https://martinfowler.com/bliki/TechnicalDebt.html) of this term and the problem behind it.
-Many startups and new projects use quick-and-dirty solutions to achieve their goals as soon as possible, which in some point makes project complicated, slow, hard to change or implement a new features and full of bugs.
-I want to talk about most usual issues and how manage most effectively from my point of view.
+Many startups and new projects use quick-and-dirty solutions to achieve their goals as soon as possible, which overcomplicates a project, slows it down, makes it hard to change or implement new features and full of bugs.
+I'd like to bring up the most common issues and how to manage them in the most effective way, from my point of view.
-Project with the big technical debt leading to make developers fear for changes.
+A project with big technical debt leading to the fear of change.
 Any change can have unexpected effect and produce more bugs.
-And there is only one way to fearless development - it’s automated tests, which such projects usually don’t have.
+And there is only one way to fearless development - it’s automated tests, which usually don’t exist on such projects.
 So technical debt is mostly about luck of control of the project quality.
-There is other common issues in the project with big TD, but this is the most important one, and, what the worst thing here, very underestimated.
+There are other common issues on the projects with big TD, but this is the most important and, unfortunately, a heavily underestimated one.
  <!-- more -->

 # TL;DR: Plan
 1. **Create automatic backup for application users data.** We don’t want to corrupt user data.
-2. **Start using [commit strategy and workflow](http://nvie.com/posts/a-successful-git-branching-model/)** and make sure that everybody in a team understand it.
-There should be clear process to publish changes.
+2. **Start using [commit strategy and workflow](http://nvie.com/posts/a-successful-git-branching-model/)** and make sure that everybody in a team understands it.
+There should be a clear process for publishing changes.
 3. **Create/integrate a tool for application requirements management.** In these days some frameworks already have it: ruby bundler, npm etc. Also, OS requirements for testing/production can be managed using containerized solutions like Docker
 4. **Create/integrate a tool for configuration management.** Some frameworks also has this from-the-box, Rails, for example.
 5. **Choose the testing tools**